 After they buried her, and they returned to their place, the disciple knelt before St. Daniel and said, “For the sake of God, tell me her story, for I have seen that she was a woman.”
 The elder told him her story, that she was from one of the noble families of Constantinople, and how she surrendered herself to Christ, forsaking the vainglory of this world.

-Let me summarize her life in the following word associations exercise:
+Let me summarize her life in the following word association exercise:

 Saint Anastasia rejected every luxury, comfort, delicacy, material goods in exchange for a dwelling in the desert, under challenging temperatures, in solitude because she had her eyes on Heaven; and she reached her goal.

-While I am not a Saint, wait, scratch that: I am the FARTHEST thing from a Saint.
-However, Saint Anastasia is a phenomenal example of rejecting materialism in all its forms, whether in the form of a purse or an Empire and of keeping our eyes on the ultimate treasure: Heaven.
+Saint Anastasia is a phenomenal example of rejecting materialism in all its forms, whether in the form of a purse or an Empire, and of keeping our eyes on the ultimate treasure: Heaven.